najamelan/ws_stream_wasm/README.md

 ### Code of conduct

 Any of the behaviors described in [point 4 "Unacceptable Behavior" of the Citizens Code of Conduct](http://citizencodeofconduct.org/#unacceptable-behavior) are not welcome here and might get you banned.
-If anyone including maintainers and moderators of the project fail to respect these/your limits, you are entitled to call them out.
+If anyone, including maintainers and moderators of the project, fail to respect these/your limits, you are entitled to call them out.

 ## License